Alibaba accuses IP firms of filing fake counterfeit claims

 Alibaba said on Thursday that claims by IP agencies hurt more than a million merchants on the Taobao platform in 2016.

-The decision to not process claims from Hangzhou Wangwei was a result of an investigation that showed the firm had withdrawn over 60 percent of its complaints that since 2015 after counter-appeals from merchants.
+The decision to not process claims from Hangzhou Wangwei was a result of an investigation that showed the firm had withdrawn over 60 percent of its complaints since 2015, after counter-appeals from merchants.

 Alibaba said it would now investigate claims for merit, and give merchants time to respond before penalizing them.